 Ithough the federal government provides health coverage for many individuals through federal programs such as Medicare, it has never required individuals to purchase health insurance until the enactment of the Patient Protection and Affordable Care Act (PPACA) in March of 2010.
 While a requirement to transfer money to a private party may arise in other contexts (e.g., automobile insurance), it has been noted that these provisions are based on exercising a privilege, like driving a car.
-Thus, due at least in part to the novelty of this requirement, questions over its constitutionality have been raised.
+Thus, due at least in part to the novelty of this requirement, questions over its constitutionality have been raised, and several lawsuits have challenged the minimum essential coverage requirement on constitutional grounds.

-This report first analyzes the authority of Congress to enact the individual responsibility requirement contained in PPACA, as well as how a court might analyze this provision if challenged based on various provisions of the Fifth and Tenth Amendments.
-Finally, this report discusses whether there must be exceptions to a requirement to purchase health insurance based on First Amendment freedom of religion.
-It should be noted that at least three lawsuits have been filed that challenge the individual responsibility requirement on constitutional grounds.
+This report first analyzes the authority of Congress to enact the minimum essential coverage requirement contained in PPACA, as well as how a court might analyze this provision if challenged based on various provisions of the Fifth and Tenth Amendments.
+This report discusses whether there must be exceptions to a requirement to purchase health insurance based on First Amendment freedom of religion, and finally, discusses some of the legal challenges to this federal requirement.